clean-code-craft-tcq-1/test-for-analytics-ARULPRIYAM30/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write(increasing of values for 30mins contiously) to the PDF from a csv containing positive and negative readings.
+4. Write "No increase in values/Null " to the PDF when the csv doesnt contain any no deviation.
+5. Write the number of breaches to the PDF from a csv containing positive and negative readings.
+6. Write "No breaches found" to the PDF when the csv doesnt contain any breaches.
+7. Check if PDF is stored on the server location after analysis.
+8. Check if the appropriate user is notified in mail message if the server to store
+9. Check old files are delted and new files are created.
+This is to make sure that the folder should not occupy with all file
+10. Check if the notification is sent after every new PDF generation.
+11. Verify if new PDF is stored every week.

 (add more)